skoolkid/skoolkit/sphinx/source/commands.rst

     -f N, --flip N        Flip the image horizontally (N=1), vertically (N=2), or both (N=3).
     -i, --invert          Invert video for cells that are flashing.
+    -m src,size,dest, --move src,size,dest
+                          Move a block of bytes of the given size from src to dest.
+This option may be used multiple times.
     -n, --no-animation    Do not animate flashing cells.
     -o X,Y, --origin X,Y  Top-left crop at (X,Y).
     -p a[-b[-c]],[^+]v, --poke a[-b[-c]],[^+]v